 Join Our Friends Forever Society

 Members of the Friends Forever Society with estate plan provisions give a lasting meaningful gift to the homeless animals in our care beyond their own lifetime.
-Planned gifts are a unique charitable tool allowing donors to achieve their personal charitable objectives using tax and financial planning methods which are typically made from assets in your estate.
-The simplest and most common planned gift is a bequest in your will or living trust.
-Others include:
+Planned gifts are a unique charitable tool allowing donors to achieve their personal charitable objectives using tax and financial planning methods which are typically made from assets in your estate through:

 Annuities that provide income to your and others for life.